THINGS TO DO BEFORE PURCHASING A HOME

 Again do not make an offer on a home, or any type of residential property without the following condition: “This offer is subject to a satisfactory home inspection.”

 While disclosure statements are important, who wants to go through the drama of a long or protracted law suit against a seller, for an undisclosed or improperly disclosed defect?
-Hire a qualified home inspector to find out for yourself.
+Hire a qualified home inspector, plumber and roofer to find out for yourself.
 The home inspector will typically work off a data spread sheet or a punch list.
 While punch list items will vary around the country, areas to be inspected typically include roof, foundation, siding, windows, electrical, plumbing, septic (if appropriate), dry rot, and other important items.
+You also need a plumbing inspection to make certain your home does not need to be re-piped (a complete replacement of the existing plumbing system) and or re-roofed because the home in question no longer has a proper roof or adequate gutter system/roof flashing.

-You, as a smart consumer, should be aware of these items before you buy the house.
+You, as a smart consumer, should be aware of these items before you ever purchase a house.

 Do Not Buy A Home Without A Satisfactory Building Inspection, or an inspection that highlights a home’s construction, or maintenance issues.